statgen/encore/README.md

-Encore allows scientists to test hypotheses using large scale sequencing data while hiding many of the complicated technical issues associated with working on petabyte scale data.
+Encore allows scientists to test hypotheses using large scale sequencing data while hiding many of the complicated technical issues associated with working on terabyte scale data.
 In addition to performing the most common association tests for single variants and groups of rare variants, Encore enables users to annotate, share and interact with results.
 Access to Encore is controlled by a white list of users who can upload phenotypes and request analyses.
 All